“The secret of change is to focus all of your energy, not on fighting the old, but on building the new.” – Socrates

 In order for authentic culture change to occur, the majority (80%+) of staff need to reach a point where they believe and understand that quality, evidence-based education should be afforded to all students, and that diversity should be embraced and celebrated.
 If changes in practice are demanded prior to significant cultural impact, there runs a risk of minimal compliance, tokenistic responses, and the less than desirable outcome of integration.
 Inclusive school reform is not likely to be scalable and sustained long term.

 To assist in the pursuit of culture change, it is suggested to ‘start with the why…’ (Simon Sinek – The Golden Circle as depicted in the graphic above).
 The why of inclusive schooling is the student.
 Connect staff with the voices and lived experiences of individuals that form the context.
 Appeal to the “hearts” by putting a humanistic and moral lens over the work.
 From here, links can then be made to the how.
 The “minds” of inclusive schooling that stem from legislation, policy and research.
 These can be utilised to emphasise the logic behind the motivation and the moral imperative.
-Finally, exploration of the what can occur with acknowledgement of the value, worth and contribution of every student, and the need to build capability in order to deliver educational experiences that center on high expectations and optimal outcomes for all student within the general education environment.
+Finally, exploration of the what can occur with acknowledgement of the value, worth and contribution of every student, and the need to build capability in order to deliver educational experiences that center on high expectations and optimal outcomes for all students within the general education environment.

 Additional contributing factors and points of reference relating to influencing school culture are explored below…